newrelic/validate-nerdpack-action/README.md

 ## License
 Validate Nerdpack Action is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
->[If applicable: The [Project Name] also uses source code from third party libraries.
-Full details on which libraries are used and the terms under which they are licensed can be found in the third party notices document.]
+>This repo also uses source code from third party libraries.
+Full details on which libraries are used and the terms under which they are licensed can be found in the third party notices document.